Giveth/giveth-docs/dapps/GIVpower.md

 ## Using your GIVpower

-You can use your GIVpower to “boost” verified to projects on the platform.
-Verified projects are ranked on the platform based on how much GIVpower was allocated to them in the previous round.
-Projects benefit from a higher ranking by appearing higher on the list of [Giveth projects](https://giveth.io/projects) and also yield more GIVbacks to their donors.
+You can use your GIVpower to “boost” verified projects on the platform!

+Verified projects are sorted on the platform, in real time, based on how much GIVpower is allocated to them.
+Projects benefit from a higher ranking by appearing higher on the list of [Giveth projects](https://giveth.io/projects) as well as yielding more GIVbacks to their donors.

+By boosting projects, you are not only directly affecting the visibility of the projects but also incentivizing donations to the initiatives that you care about most.
+The coolest part is you will be able to see the impact of your boost within 5 minutes.

-Top-ranked projects will also eventually benefit from matching funds from the [GIVmatching Program](https://forum.giveth.io/t/givmatching-idea-generation-on-how-to-distribute-funds/346/21)(TBD).
+Top-ranked projects could also eventually benefit from matching funds from the [GIVmatching Program](https://forum.giveth.io/t/givmatching-idea-generation-on-how-to-distribute-funds/346/21)(TBD).

 ### How to Boost